SNOW SHOWERS, WITH COLDER WEATHER COMING SOON

 Your First Alert Weather Forecast:

-There’s been some travel trouble in the Fox Cities this morning due to last night’s snow showers.
-Overnight melting and refreezing may have also created some patchy ice.
-Additional light snow is possible today, but we’re only expecting a coating here and there.
-Skies will be mostly cloudy with high temperatures close to 30 degrees.
+Drivers had travel trouble in the Fox Cities earlier today due to last night’s snow showers.
+Additional light snow is still possible through the afternoon into nightfall, but we’re only expecting a coating here and there.
+Skies will continue to be mostly cloudy with high temperatures close to 30 degrees.
 A brisk west wind will keep our wind chills in the upper teens.

-Skies will be mostly cloudy during tonight’s Packers-Titans game.
+Skies are still expected to be mostly cloudy during tonight’s Packers-Titans game.
 Some flurries are possible during the game.
 Temperatures will be in the middle 20s, with “feel-like temperatures” in the middle teens.
 Fans going to the game should dress in layers and have their hand warmers handy.

 Colder and more blustery weather will swoop in tomorrow and into the weekend.
 Our highs will be mostly in the middle 20s across the area.
 Wind chills may fall below zero for a while early Sunday morning...
 Long story short, it’s going to be a chilly start to the Wisconsin gun-deer hunting season.
 While the wind may not be ideal, at least there should be some tracking snow and cold weather to get the deer moving around.